rob-blackbourn/dotnet-websockets/README.md

 ## Status

 This is working.
-Pleas report any issues.
+Please report any issues.

 ## The API

-The API is actually very simple, but the semantics are confusing.
+The API is actually very simple, but the read/write semantics can be confusing.

 At the heart of a sans-io implementation is a processing engine; which is known here as a "protocol".
 When bytes are "read" from the network,